Blow-ups of three-dimensional toric singularities: Toric blow-ups

-\begin{definition} The subvariety $Y$ is said to be a {\it non-toric subvariety} of the pair $(X,D)$, if there is not any analytic isomorphism of $X$ such that $(X,D)$ is a toric pair and $Y$ is a toric subvariety. \end{definition}
+\begin{definition} The subvariety $Y$ is said to be a {\it non-toric subvariety} of the toric pair $(X,D)$, if there is not any toric structure of $X$ such that $(X,D)$ is a toric pair and $Y$ is a toric subvariety. \end{definition}

 \begin{example} Consider the toric variety $X=\PP_{x_1x_2x_3}(1,2,3)$.

 1) Let $D=0$.
 The point $P$ is a non-toric subvariety of $(X,D)$ if and only if $P=(0:1:a)$, where $a\ne 0$.
 The irreducible curve $C$ is a non-toric subvariety of $(X,D)$ if and only if $C\ne\{x_1=0\}$, $C\ne\{x_2+ax_1^2=0\}$ and $C\ne\{x_3+ax_2x_1+bx_1^3=0\}$.